Skip to main content

 Overview

-Hereditary haemochromatosis (HH) is an autosomal recessive condition characterised by progressive iron overload in the body, leading to multi-organ damage.
+Hereditary haemochromatosis is an autosomal recessive condition characterised by progressive iron overload in the body, leading to multiple organ damage and dysfunction.

 Clinical features

-Hereditary haemochromatosis typically presents between 30 and 60 years of age.
-Although all genders are equally likely to have the pathogenic genetic variants that cause HH, clinical features are more commonly seen in males.
-It is common within northern European populations, especially in those with Celtic heritage.
+Hereditary haemochromatosis (HH) typically presents between 30 and 60 years of age.
+Although both genders are equally likely to have the pathogenic genetic variants that cause HH, clinical features are more commonly seen in males.
+It is common within Northern European populations, especially in those with Celtic heritage.
 Women tend to present roughly 10 years later than men, and more commonly after menopause.

 Early diagnosis is not easy, as many of the symptoms are common and non-specific.
 They include: